MMRI5666/mytechblog/_posts/2022-03-11-DL_gradient_descent.md

 ### Solutions:
 <p>
   Changing the error derivative before propagating it backwards and using it to update the weights is a common solution to exploding gradients.
 As the error derivative is rescaled, the weights will also be updated, drastically reducing overflows and underflows.
-Two main methods for updating the error derivative are as follows:
+Two main methods for updating the error derivative are as follows:<br>
 * Gradient scaling
 * Gradient clipping
 </p>